The Golden Rule

 “For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.”
 Romans 8:38-39 NASB

 Only God works His nature within us so He can show forth Himself to others.
-As we are all changed into His image and His likeness, the world around us changes too.
-Not because we want a reward for living this way but because God is love, and love is the most powerful force in the universe!
-God’s focus is on our hearts, the only part of the equation we can impact through yielding to Him.
+As we are changed into His image and His likeness, the world around us changes too.
+Not because we want a reward for living this way but because God is love, and we cannot be separated from His love.
+God’s focus is on our hearts, the only part of the equation we can impact through surrender to Him.

-But seek first his kingdom and his righteousness, and all these things will be given to you as well.”
-Matthew 6:1;33 NIV
+“…but seek first his kingdom and his righteousness, and all these things will be given to you as well.”
+Matthew 6:33 NIV

 Humans will disappoint us, just as we disappoint others.
-Instead, we are learning to be joyful in being obedient to His ways, feeling the Father’s pleasure as He alone knows of our good works done in secret.
+Instead, we are learning to be joyful in being obedient to His ways, knowing the Father’s pleasure as He alone knows of our good works done in secret.
 We may never know what impact we have on some lives.
 No matter, as our joy is in Him and His reward is with Him.
-There are rewards for the overcomer, as listed so clearly in Revelation.
+There are many spiritual rewards for the overcomer, named clearly in Revelation.
 Yes, these rewards are earned, but that is not the same as behaving well so that we get them.

-Love fulfills the law, even the rule that says to love your neighbor as yourself.
-This is the same message as the Golden Rule: what you want for yourself, you come to want for others.
-We grow until we want for others more than for ourselves, even before we have what we want.
-God is working an increase in His type of agape love so that we want life for all of creation.
-We want His life to flow not just to those we know, not even just to humans, but to the flora and fauna of God’s great earth, given as our temporary home.
+LOVE fulfills the law, even the rule that says to love your neighbor as yourself.
+This is the same message as the Golden Rule: what you want for yourself, you come to want for others, even wanting more for others than for self, even before we have what we want.
+God is working an increase in His type of agape love so that we desire life for all of creation.
+We want His life to flow not just to those we know, not even just to humans, but to the flora and fauna of God’s great earth given as our temporary home.

 We no longer want our spirituality to be like an exclusive club, where only the elite are admitted.
 God cleans out of us any self-righteousness from knowledge or position or education or honor or wealth or any other factor.
 If you think He does not know how to do this, listen to Paul: